 - Dr. Paola Castaño, Newton Postdoctoral Fellow, School of Social Sciences, Cardiff University (specialties: sociology of science and knowledge, epistemology of the social sciences, sociological theory, science on the International Space Station, and public communication of astronomy).

-- Dr. Erik Linstead, Department of Mathematics and Computer Science, Chapman University (specialties: machine learning, information retrieval).
+- Dr. Erik Linstead, Machine Learning and Assistive Technology Lab, Fowler School of Engineering, Chapman University (specialties: machine learning, information retrieval).

 - Prof. John Schofield, Department of Archaeology, University of York (specialties: contemporary archaeology, landscapes of science and technology, cultural heritage management).